 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Swelling in you feet, ankles, or legs.
+- Swelling in your hands, feet, ankles, or legs, tiredness

 If you notice these less serious side effects, talk with your doctor:

 - Constipation, diarrhea, loss of appetite, or stomach upset

 If you notice other side effects that you think are caused by this medicine, tell your doctor